Hamdan Zoelva

 Hamdan Zoelva (born 21 June 1962 in Bima, West Nusa Tenggara) is an Indonesian politician and lawyer.
-He was the Chief Justice of the Indonesian Constitutional Court from 2013 to 2015, succeding Akil Mochtar whose appointment was terminated after he was implicated in a bribery case related to an election dispute of Lebak Regency, Banten.
+He was the Chief Justice of the Indonesian Constitutional Court from 2013 to 2015, succeeding Akil Mochtar whose appointment was terminated after he was implicated in a bribery case related to an election dispute of Lebak Regency, Banten.
 Prior to his appointment as a Justice of the Constitutional Court, Zoelva served as a former leader of the Crescent Star Party.
 After stepping down as a Chief Justice, he works as a legal consultant and a lecturer at several universities.
 He is currently a chairman of Syarikat Islam, an Islamist organisation.

 Childhood

 Zoelva was born to TG.
 KH.
 Muhammad Hasan, the leader of Al-Mukhlisin boarding school in Bima, and Hj.
 Siti Zaenab.
 Zoelva spent his childhood in the village of Parado, located about 50 kilometers from the city of Bima.
 He grew up in a tradition that valued family and community values, and attended public schools.